pratikmshah/pratikmshah.github.io/_posts/2018-07-18-investment-banking.md

   - Mergers and Acquisitions (M&A)
     - acquisition - company buys assets or shares of another company
     - merger - buying company absorbs target company and ceases to exist
-    - 2 parties - buyer and target
+    - two parties - buyer and target
     - buyer offers cash, shares, or cash + shares
   - What use an IB?
     - bankers have deep industry knowledge
     - M&A specific know-how (bidders & targets)
-  - 2 Sides
+  - Two Sides
     - Buy-side is the acquiring company
       - fee only if client buys target
       - strategic advice